When a young student began drawing pictures using only black crayons, it caught the attention of veteran early childhood educator Alyia Dixon.

 “Kids always gravitate to the brighter colors,” Alyia says.
 “But when she was scribbling, she scribbled her pictures all in black… Sometimes all black, all the way to the edge of the pages.”

 Alyia, who has been teaching at Educare Chicago, a program of Start Early, for 23 years, shared her observations and concerns with the school’s family support specialists, and together, they arranged a visit to the student’s home.
 These sorts of discussions are critical for providing families with a multi-perspective and multi-expertise support system.
 This holistic approach is a core component of high-quality early childhood programs.
-It provides valuable supports for students and can help connect their families to important resources.
+It provides valuable support for students and can help connect their families to important resources.